Hain Celestial to buy Premier Foods' packaged grocery brands

-(Reuters) - Hain Celestial (HAIN.O) agreed to acquire some of the top packaged grocery brands of Britain’s biggest food group Premier Foods Plc (PFD.L) for 200 million pounds ($316.07 million) in a cash and stock deal.
+Aug 22 (Reuters) - Hain Celestial agreed to acquire some of the top packaged grocery brands of Britain’s biggest food group Premier Foods Plc for 200 million pounds ($316.07 million) in a cash and stock deal.

 The deal, which includes the sale of brands such as Hartley’s jams and spreads and Sun-Pat peanut butter, sent shares of Hain Celestial up 10 percent in extended trading.

-The deal, expected to close by the end of October, would help the company supply packaged groceries that do not require cold storage to major retailers in the U.K. such as Sainsbury’s (SBRY.L), Tesco (TSCO.L) and Marks & Spencer (MKS.L).
+The deal, expected to close by the end of October, would help the company supply packaged groceries that do not require cold storage to major retailers in the U.K. such as Sainsbury’s , Tesco and Marks & Spencer.

 The U.S. organic products company, known for its Earth’s Best and Celestial Seasonings Brands, expects sales from the Premier Foods business during the eight-month period from closing to June 30 to be about $180 million.